 While it’s clear that video marketing is the way to go, there are still some constraints that can cause us to hit pause on the endeavor.
 Most notably, time and resources.

 In fact, Buffer found that 83% of marketers said that they’d create more video if things like time, resources and budget were no longer an issue.
 Limitations in these areas can be enough to keep us from moving forward.
-But fortunately, video marketing is becoming more and more accessible with video making platforms, like Promo.com, that address the need by saving both time and money, while providing professional-looking videos.
+But fortunately, video marketing is becoming more and more accessible with video maker platforms, like Promo.com, that address the need by saving both time and money, while providing professional-looking videos.

 Our in-depth Video Marketing Guide will help you navigate what you need to set up your video marketing plan and offer ways to quickly and easily create high-quality video even on a shoestring budget.